-- share a regular and permanent residence; and
+Share a regular and permanent residence; and

-- have a committed personal relationship for at least six months; and
+Have a committed personal relationship for at least six months; and

-- can demonstrate financial interdependence; and
+Can demonstrate financial interdependence; and

-- are not related by blood, not legally married, nor in a domestic partnership with anyone else.
+Are not related by blood, not legally married, nor in a domestic partnership with anyone else.

 The following policies are extended as necessary in order to provide for domestic partnerships as described in this policy:

-UHR will maintain information online, linked through http://www.ohio.edu/hr/benefits/, that indicates the fair market value under the various common circumstances, and that provides contact information for confirming the fair market value in any particular circumstance.
+UHR will maintain information online, linked through https://www.ohio.edu/hr/benefits/, that indicates the fair market value under the various common circumstances, and that provides contact information for confirming the fair market value in any particular circumstance.

-The domestic partner is eligible for support through the Dual Career Network.
+The domestic partner is eligible for support through the dual career network.

 The following benefits are available to the domestic partner and his or her children, whether they are the employee's children, or not, on the same basis as the benefits would be available to the employee's spouse or children:

-- The educational benefit program
+The educational benefit program

-- Membership in and use of campus facilities
+Membership in and use of campus facilities

 The employee may take leave based on the needs of the domestic partner and the domestic partner's immediate family (as defined above), in addition to being able to take leave based on the needs of the employee's immediate family (as defined in the relevant policies, linked above) under the following categories: